openenclave/openenclave/samples/helloworld/README.md

 The Makefile in the root of this sample directory has three rules

-- build: Calls into the makefiles in the host and enc directories to build
+- build: Calls into the Makefiles in the host and enc directories to build
-- clean: Calls in to the makefiles in the host and enc directories to clean all generated files
+- clean: Calls in to the Makefiles in the host and enc directories to clean all generated files
 - run: Runs the generated host executable, passing the signed enclave shared library as a parameter

 ```make